 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

 Gaylussacia brachycera (Michx.)
-Gray
+A. Gray

-Box huckleberry
+Box Huckleberry

 USDA Symbol: GABR5

-USDA Native Status: Native to U.S.
+USDA Native Status: L48 (N)

 Spreading evergreen shrub, 6-18 in. high, sometimes forming large colonies.
 Foliage is dark, glossy green, becoming deep bronze to reddish-purple in winter.
 Flowers are white or pinkish and urn-shaped, borne in few-flowered, axillary clusters.
 Berries are dark blue & edible.